-UPDATE: Apple's new requirements for App Store China games
+UPDATE: Apple’s new requirements for games on the Apple App Store China

 However, keep in mind that adding new IAP or changing IAP would require an app update, which must be approved by Apple and would likely fail if a valid game license (ISBN) and business license is not provided at the same time.

-We have verified that, if you remove all the in-app purchases from a free game, the game license verification interface disappears from the developer console.
+We have verified that, if you remove all the in-app purchases from a free game, the game license approval number verification interface disappears from the developer console.

-Q: Is there a grace period for entering the game license (ISBN) information?
+Q: Is there a grace period for entering the game license approval number (ISBN) information?
 How long can I avoid it?

-A: We are currently trying to get a definitive answer to this question.
+We are currently trying to get a definitive answer to this question.
 From the text, it appears that Apple will not review any information until you actually submit a game update.
 This leads us to believe that, as long as you don’t update your game, it can remain on the store for the time being.
 There is currently an unsubstantiated rumor that games will have 6 months to comply before being taken down.

 Q: How long does it take for Apple to verify this info once entered?

-Note: Update (08/04/2020): After a break over the weekend, another 5588 games were removed on Monday, for a total of approximately 36,000 games above the norm – now half of the total of paid and in-app purchase games previously available on the Apple App Store China.
-Update (08/01/2020): Apple has removed more than 26,000 games on August 1.
-We estimate about 31,000 unlicensed games have been removed in total since July 1.